The Night of the Doctor: Fan reaction

 After the release of the mini-episode, fans of Doctor Who demanded a Doctor Who spin-off featuring McGann, multi-Doctor stories between McGann and Peter Capaldi's Twelfth Doctor, or further specials or mini-episodes with McGann.
 A petition for a spin-off passed the goal of 15,000 signatures in November 2013, but extended the goal to 25,000 and has since then surpassed 20,000 signatures.
 Paul McGann indicated his willingness to return and noted that he had signed the petition himself.
 Emma Campbell-Jones, who played Cass, indicated a willingness to return also, noting that it isn't explicit that Cass died and that the character "needs to see that he is the good Doctor."

 However, Doctor Who showrunner Steven Moffat indicated that a McGann spin-off would not happen as, with the exception of the anniversary, there should be "one Doctor at a time."
 He also indicated that McGann's appearance was less important than the fact that his appearance was a surprise and stated that further mini-episodes with high production values would be produced and would be surprising for viewers and even the BBC.

+McGann made his third on-screen appearance as the Doctor in the 2022 episode "The Power of the Doctor".
+In 2023, McGann and Campbell-Jones reprised their roles for Big Finish's audio series The Eighth Doctor Adventures: Time War.

-Home media
+Home media and novelisation

-The episode was included as an extra on the Blu-ray and DVD release of '"The Day of the Doctor'".
-The special was re-released on DVD and Blu-ray on 8 September 2014 as part of a "50th Anniversary Collectors Edition" boxset alongside "The Name of the Doctor", An Adventure in Space and Time, "The Day of the Doctor", "The Time of the Doctor" and The Five(ish) Doctors Reboot.
+The episode was included as an extra on the Blu-ray and DVD release of "The Day of the Doctor" on 2 December 2013 in the UK.
+The special was also re-released on DVD and Blu-ray on 8 September 2014 as part of a "50th Anniversary Collectors Edition" boxset alongside "The Name of the Doctor", An Adventure in Space and Time, "The Day of the Doctor", "The Time of the Doctor" and The Five(ish) Doctors Reboot.
 The episode was also released again as an extra feature on the Blu Ray release of Doctor Who: The Movie on 19 September 2016.

-In print

 The storyline from this episode was included in the novelisation of "The Day of the Doctor".
-It was stated in the novelisation (which, like this episode, was written by Steven Moffat) that the potion the Doctor drank to become a warrior was a fake, intended by Ohila to convince him to fight in the Time War.